 - In severe cases, backup important data and perform a system restore or Windows reinstallation to ensure malware removal.

 Disable third-party antivirus

-If you have more than one antivirus or security software installed on your PC that may also cause High DIsk or CPU usage problems on windows 10.
+If you have more than one antivirus or security software installed on your PC that may also cause High DIsk or CPU usage problems on Windows 10.
 We already know Having more than one antivirus program active in memory uses additional resources and can result in program conflicts, false virus alerts, and lowered protection. (source) Temporarily disable or uninstall both of them and check the status of your problem.

 Check system file corruption

-Performing a clean boot may also help you find out if any application or program causing the antimalware service executable high CPU usage problem.
+In addition Performing a clean boot may also help you find out if any application or program causing the antimalware service executable high CPU usage problem.